Mountaintop view in Grenada

 Grenada’s festivals are vibrant, colorful, and full of energy.
 Popular events include Carnival, the Chocolate Festival, and Spice Mas.

-Visiting during festival time offers a lively, immersive experience and a genuine taste of Grenadian traditions.
+Visiting during festival season offers a lively, immersive experience, offering a genuine taste of Grenadian traditions.

 Insider Tips and Travel Advice